cursorless-dev/cursorless/docs/user/README.md

 ##### `"up <number>"` / `"down <number>"`

 The word `"up"` or `"down"` followed by a number can be used to refer to the line that is `<number>` lines above or below the cursor.
 The line may be outside of the viewport.
+In the case of multiple selections, this mark only refers to the line relative to the primary selection.
+You can turn on relative line numbers in the VSCode settings to make these marks easier to use.

 - `"copy up one"`
 - `"comment down two"`